bokeh/bokeh/sphinx/source/docs/user_guide_ar.rst

 Recipes Interface
 ---------------------

-Abstract rendering recipes provide direct access to common abstract rendering operations.
+Abstract rendering recipes provide simplified access to common abstract rendering operations.
 The recipes interface is declarative, in that a high-level operation is requested and the abstract rendering system constructs the proper low-level function combinations.